puchka/puchka.github.io/_posts/2021-04-29-Learn-Clojure-in-public.md

 Recently, I started reading it again during the second lockdown in Mauritius.
 I also don't remember why exactly I started, but I'm back at it right now.

-I will try to track my learning by posting here and in [https://twitter.com/MariusRabenariv/](Twitter) to document my thought process and also to be more accountable this time :grinning:
+I will try to track my learning by posting here and in [Twitter](https://twitter.com/MariusRabenariv/) to document my thought process and also to be more accountable this time :grinning:

 My goal this time will be to know enough Clojure to contribute to an Open Source project.
-I recently learned about [https://github.com/athensresearch](Athens Reasearch) and it's awesome community.
+I recently learned about [Athens Reasearch](https://github.com/athensresearch) and it's awesome community.
 I would definitely contribute to it as soon as I know enough ClojureScript and re-frame.

-Last year when learning Clojure for the first time, I started a pet project named [https://github.com/puchka/memecollect](memecollect), an application to collect and share collections of memes :)
+Last year when learning Clojure for the first time, I started a pet project named [memecollect](https://github.com/puchka/memecollect), an application to collect and share collections of memes :)

 I definitely didn't know enough ClojureScript when I started it, but I enjoyed the process and learned a lot I guess.